-THE IMMIGRANT GARDEN Adapted by Stephanie Voss Nugent and Caroline Wood From the epistolary novel of the same title by Caroline Wood SEPTEMBER 12 - 28 This beautiful play about an English garden and the women that grew it, unearths hidden places in our hearts and souls.
+THE IMMIGRANT GARDEN Adapted by Stephanie Voss, Based on the Novel by Caroline Wood SEPTEMBER 12 - 28 This beautiful play about an English garden and the women that grew it, unearths hidden places in our hearts and souls.
 It’s 1910 and Miss Cecily Barnes of Washington State is passionate about having a flower garden.
 She finds a catalogue from “Mrs. Beauchamp’s Mystical Flower Seed and Herb Emporium” and sends off to England for seeds.
-Thus, begins a joyous exchange of letters between young Cecily and Louise Beauchamp that grows into a friendship transcending time and oceans.
+Thus, begins a joyous exchange between young Cecily and Louise Beauchamp that grows into a friendship transcending time and oceans.
 As Mrs. Beauchamp becomes mentor in all things garden and life to Cecily, they both explore the human connection and those connections inside yourself.
-The Immigrant Garden is a journey of love and self-discovery – and a story you will long remember and want to experience again and again.
+The Immigrant Garden is a journey of friendship, self-discovery and love – a story you will long remember and want to experience again and again.
 Presented by special arrangement with Grateful Heart Books and Plays

 Copyright 2013.
 THE FOOTLIGHTS.
 All rights reserved